sc6/FoodBah-v.1/README.md

 1. Add files to a web server which supports PHP.<br>
 2. Import the <code>.sql</code> file onto a MySQL database and link the DB to the website.<br><br>
 <strong>Notes:</strong><br>
 This repository is not complete.
 Many files are missing from it, including asset files and database backups.
-Also, all references to a database has been removed from code.<br><br>
+Also, all references to a database have been removed from code.<br><br>